 Can you inspect, test and sign off domestic DIY work?

-If you need electrical work, call in a professional.
+If you need electrical work, hire in a professional.
 I get called out to too many installations which have to be put right at additional cost because they were done badly in the first place.
 Rather than go down the DIY route, it'll always be more cost effective to get the job done properly from the start.
-If you have performed electrical work yourself or have had a non-qualified person do it for you, then I won't certify it.
+If you have performed electrical work yourself or a non-qualified person has meddled with your shizz, then I certainly won't be putting my name to it on a certificate.
 What I can offer is inspection and testing of the work as a partial or full Electrical Installation Condition Report, but I won't provide an Electrical Installation Certificate or a Part-P Building Regulations Compliance Certificate for electrical installations I have not directly overseen from their conception, as to do so would leave me legally liable and be a breach of my NICEIC membership and insurance conditions.

 Can you perform Electrical Installation Condition Reporting (a.k.a.
 Periodic Inspection Reports / landlord certificates)?